 3. Senior Secured Indebtedness.
 The Certificates are subordinate in ranking and priority to TSF's secured line of credit described below and are of equal priority with all other current indebtedness of TSF.
 However, TSF reserves the right to issue future obligations, or obtain a line of credit, secured by a first lien on its assets in an amount not to exceed ten percent (10%) of the tangible assets of TSF (total assets less intangible assets as defined by U.S. GAAP).
-TSF has a \$60,000,000 secured line of credit and, as of December 31, 2020, TSF had \$21,064,000 available under such line of credit.
-In January 2021, TSF paid the balance on the line of credit, and from then through March 29, 2021, the last date of preparation of this offering circular, the balance on TSF's line of credit has been \$0 and TSF has the full \$60,000,000 available (less approximately \$13,582,323, equivalent to 2% of TSF's outstanding Certificates, to maintain TSF's liquidity).
-TSF's line of credit is secured by two properties: its headquarters located in Parker, Colorado and a ministry property located in West Hills, California, as well as approximately \$42,140,000 of Loans receivable.
-To the extent that TSF has drawn, or further draws, upon such secured line of credit or incurs any other senior secured indebtedness, then repayment of such line of credit or indebtedness will have priority in TSF's assets over all other unsecured creditors of TSF, including Investors.
+TSF has a \$60,000,000 secured line of credit and, as of December 31, 2021, TSF had \$46,785,000 available under such line of credit.
+TSF's can add additional collateral to have up to \$60,000,000 available on the line of credit.
+TSF's line of credit is secured by two properties: its headquarters located in Parker, Colorado and a ministry property located in West Hills, California, as well as approximately \$34,387,000 of Loans receivable.
+To the extent that TSF has drawn, or further draws, upon such secured line of credit or incurs any other senior secured indebtedness, then repayment of such line of credit or.